jesus-ale43/temp-mail/TERMS_OF_SERVICE.md

 ## 4. Privacy

-The TempMail bot does store the generated email addresses temporarily for the purpose of managing and delivering messages.
-However, it does not store the content of received messages.
-Please be aware that the temporary email service used to generate the email addresses may have its own privacy policies.
+The TempMail bot temporarily stores the generated email addresses for the sole purpose of providing users with access to the data provided by a third-party service, 1secMail.com.
+The bot does not store the content of received messages.
+The bot creator respects your privacy and will not share or sell any personal information.

 ## 5. Modifications